Keeping Electronic Health Records Safe in Transit

 Personal data exchanged in healthcare

-Electronic healthcare records are a treasure trove of sensitive personal information including:
+Electronic health records are a treasure trove of sensitive personal information including:

 - Medical history, medications and immunizations.

 - Lab reports including radiology images and test results.

 To create a unified electronic health record takes collaboration between multiple parties.
 This means medical information—including colonoscopy test results—is in transit more than you think and probably more than you are comfortable with.

 Electronic health records travel between these organizations in various routes:

 - Insurance agencies.